Spanish Guitar CHARACTERISTICS: History, Strings, Sizes and their DIFFERENCES with respect to the Flamenco Guitar and the Acoustic Guitar.

 Another variation of the Spanish guitar is the romantic guitar.
 This would be the retro version, predecessor of the classical guitar, in the style of the guitars used by Fernando Sor.
 With this model we obtain the typical sound of romanticism.

-The classical guitar has not been able to escape the use of technology either.
+The classical guitar has also been unable to escape the use of technology.
 On the market we can find models with integrated amplification units, known as electro-classical guitars.

-Some models are modified with a cutaway for better access to the upper frets of the fingerboard.
-And we also have narrow-body models optimized for proper amplification.
+Some models are modified with a cutaway to facilitate access to the last frets of the fingerboard.
+We also have narrow-body models optimised for amplification.

-Finally, something that worries guitarists who use their fingers to play is having nails that are too soft or brittle.
-To solve this problem, we can use Malava nail hardener.
-The best nail hardener I have tried, and it acts relatively quickly.
-In just a couple of weeks we will notice our nails are much harder.
+Finally, I would like to make an important recommendation.
+One concern for guitarists who use their fingers to play, is having nails that are too soft or brittle.
+To solve this problem, we can use Mavala nail hardener.
+It is the best nail hardener I have tried, and it works relatively quickly.
+In just a couple of weeks, we will notice that our nails are much harder.